lukasnee/wucy/README.md

 ### License
 All of my contribution will be under open hardware and open software licenses.
 I'm very new to licensing, however here's my current decision:

-I want this project to be purely open-source, World is too corrupt already, and to me it feels important, so I decided to license my software under copy-left GPL-3.0 (at least for now).
+I want this project to be purely open source.
+World is too corrupt already so believe it is important to license my software under copy-left GPL-3.0.

 Hardware licensing will come into consideration later, currently I don't have any decent documentation to publish.

 ### Extra

 Take everything with a grain of salt, I'm an inexperienced engineer, still a student.
 Honestly, I don't really know what I'm doing.
 I just have this idea in my mind and I want to make it somewhat real.
-I thinks it is cool.
+I thinks it is quite cool.

 Some of my inspirations:
 Zak Kemble's N|Watch; Pebble watch;